 This year being 2018 there are more than 14,000 condo units have entered the market during the first quarter of the year.
 This is only a brief overview of the Bangkok property market for the year.
-More than 53% of all new units came on the market on the peripheral areas of Bangkok.
-Units on the peripheral area of Bangkok made up just over 53% while units on the city fringe made up just over 42% with only about 3% being units available in the city center.
+More than 53% of all new units came on the market in the peripheral areas of Bangkok.
+Units in the peripheral area of Bangkok made up just over 53% while units on the city fringe made up just over 42% with only about 3% being units available in the city center.

 The average price for prime property in Bangkok last year had hit THB 366,745 per sqm.
-This market is set to grow further without the possible increase in mortgage rate affecting it as many of these units are wealthy buyers who do not require mortgage bonds.
+This market is set to grow further without the possible increase in mortgage rate affecting it.
+This as many of these units are wealthy buyers who do not require mortgage bonds.
 A breakdown of these investment properties brought on the market had been broken down as follows – 34% were in Sukhumvit, followed by 24% in Central Lumpini and 11% in Rama 4.

-Look at the market over the past 9 years, the prime property market went from 190,000 THB sqm in 2009 to about 230,000 THB sqm while for the super prime properties it has jumped from about 260,000 THB sqm to 356,000THB square meter in the 9-year period.
+Look at the market over the past 9 years, the prime property market went from 190,000 THB sqm in 2009 to about 230,000 THB sqm while for the super-prime properties it has jumped from about 260,000 THB sqm to 356,000THB square meter in the 9-year period.

-Note that the super prime condominiums represent the top 1% of the Bangkok condominium market in the 15m THB plus category or condo units that cost more than 250,000 THB sqm.
-If you are looking at investing in property in Bangkok then see the articles on depositing money, property developers as well as zoning and building restrictions.
+Ekamai and Thonglor will continue to remain in the limelight for its location as well as being the high-end market in the CBD.
+Note that the super-prime condominiums represent the top 1% of the Bangkok condominium market.
+This in the 15m THB plus category or condo units that cost more than 250,000 THB sqm.
+If you are looking at investing in property in Bangkok then see the articles.
+Those on depositing money, property developers as well as zoning and building restrictions.
 There are also views on the Phuket property market and the Pattaya as well as the Hua Hin property market for condominiums.

 You need to decide if you can live in that space.The condo units are getting smaller close to the mass transit system as the land is becoming more expensive.
 Who built the property and hence the quality of the build is important.
 Finally, would you pay that price at home?